-1.4 Exercise of Options.
-Options shall become exercisable at such time, as may be provided herein and shall be exercisable as provided on the Morgan Stanley Benefit Access Website at www.benefitaccess.com (or the website of any other stock plan administrator selected by the Company in the future) or by written notice of such exercise, in the form prescribed by the Committee, to the person designated by the Committee at the corporate offices of Nu Skin Enterprises.
+1.5 Exercise of Options.
+Exerciseable options may be exercised as provided on the Morgan Stanley Benefit Access Website at www.benefitaccess.com (or the website of any other stock plan administrator selected by the Company in the future) or by written notice of such exercise, in the form prescribed by the Committee, to the person designated by the Committee at the corporate offices of the Company.
 The notice shall specify the number of Options that are being exercised.
-The Option Price shall be payable on the exercise of the Options and shall be paid in cash, in shares of Class A common stock, including shares of Class A common stock acquired pursuant to the Plan, part in cash and part in shares, or such other manner as may be approved by the Committee consistent with the terms of the Plan as it may be amended from time to time.
-Shares of Class A common stock transferred in payment of the Option Price shall be valued as of the date of transfer based on the Fair Market Value of the Company's Class A common stock, which, for purposes hereof, shall be considered to be the average closing price of the Company's Class A common stock as reported on the New York Stock Exchange for the ten (10) trading days just prior to the date of exercise.
-Only shares of the Company's Class A common stock which have been held for at least six (6) months may be used to exercise the Option.
+Full payment of the Option Price shall be made at the time of exercise in a manner set forth in the Plan, or in such other manner as may be approved by the Committee, consistent with the terms of the Plan, as it may be amended from time to time.

-1.5 Stockholder Rights.
-Unless and until the Shares are issued by the Company upon exercise of the Options, Participant shall have none of the rights or privileges of a shareholder of the Company (including voting, dividend and liquidation rights) with respect to the Shares covered by the Options.
+1.6 Stockholder Rights.
+Unless and until Shares are issued by the Company upon exercise of the Options, Participant shall have none of the rights or privileges of a shareholder of the Company (including voting, dividend and liquidation rights) with respect to the Shares covered by the Options.

 2. Securities Law Compliance.
 Participant represents that Participant has received and carefully read a copy of the Prospectus for the Plan, together with the Company's most recent Annual Report to Stockholders.
 Participant hereby acknowledges that Participant is aware of the risks associated with the Shares and that there can be no assurance the price of the Shares will not decrease in the future.
 Participant hereby acknowledges no representations or statements have been made to Participant concerning the value or potential value of the Shares.
 Participant acknowledges that Participant has relied only on information contained in the Prospectus and has received no representations, written or oral, from the Company or its employees, attorneys or agents, other than those contained in the Prospectus or this Agreement.
-Participant acknowledges that the Company has made no representations or recommendations, and is not providing any tax, legal or financial advice, regarding Participant's participant in the Plan, or Participant's acquisition or sale of the underlying Shares.
+Participant acknowledges that the Company has made no representations or recommendations, and is not providing any tax, legal or financial advice, regarding Participant's participation in the Plan, or Participant's acquisition or sale of the underlying Shares.
 Participant is hereby advised to consult with his or her own personal tax, legal and financial advisors regarding his or her participation in the Plan before taking any action related to the Plan.